-I'm a Senior Medical Secretary in the NHS, a mental health first aider and a mental health first aider., I'm a media campaigner for the mental health charity MIND, a Time to Change Champion and a blogger for
+I'm a Senior Medical Secretary in the NHS, a mental health first aider and a mental health first aider., I'm a media campaigner for the mental health charity MIND and a blogger for

 The Huffington Post.
 I've written an article for the CALM charity website, my story was featured in an article in The Guardian newspaper and I've appeared on Sky News, BBC Newsbeat, LBC and talkRadio.
 I've also been a shortlister for the Mind Media Awards since 2016.

 My second passion is acting.
 I am a professional actor based near Pinewood Studios appearing in films such as "Dogged" (IMDB 2017).
 Aside from professional acting I am the Chairman of the Iver Heath Drama Club where I have been acting since I was a child in plays and pantomimes.
 I am proud to be the Pantomime Dame.

 In my recent past, I was a Primary School Teaching Assistant working with different ages and 1-to-1 with SEN Children.

 I have presented/produced Radio shows on community radio, Podcasts and live YouTube Shows as well as appearing on TV and radio as an actor and a mental health campaigner.
 In my past I made a career in customer service, entertainment and customer relations; whether face-to-face, online or in written form.